ChristophGmeiner/sbmd/readme.md

 I chose S3 and the json format, since it is the most natural way to store this data (since the API request result in single a single json file per record).
 In this way the raw data can be stored flexible and marked accordingly when loaded to the database.
 Therfore I have perfect control, what data was already loaded, what was not yet loaded and when what was loaded.
 Also concerning costs it is - according to my current knowledge - the most sufficient way for this process.

+### Quality check
+As a second step the Airflow dag carries out a data quality check.
+As each task in the dag logs everything they do in a local error log file (e.g. in case a single request causes an error and error gets locked, see files below for more details on that), after one dag run there are many log files on the local drive.
+It would be interesting to find very quick only the relvant error, i.e. to find out what request caused an error and why.
+Therefore the zz_errorlogging_task runs through all locally saved log files and searches for the word "error:".
+If it is found, these messages are gathered in a json file with the logfilename as key.
+After that all logfiles from a specific point of time are transferred to time-stamped folder in a S3 bucket an deleted from local drive.

 ### Relevant files

 All confidential data is stored in a local config file and loaded to the cripts via configparser.